-Morphological characteristics, in addition to influencing the more successful manifestation of motor skills, should also be one of the conditions for the appearance of the candidate (student) who after graduating from the Faculty of Physical Education, Sports and Health, should work with a certain population from a different age for which with his appearance and attitude should be an example.
+Morphological characteristics, in addition to influencing the more successful manifestation of motor skills, should also be one of the conditions for the appearance of the candidate (student) who after graduating from the Faculty of Physical Education, Sports and Health, should work with a certain population. from a different age before which with his appearance and attitude he should be an example for the educators.

-Athletic discipline - sprint 100m as an integral part of athletic pentathlon, is used in many faculties for the entrance exam, but also in athletics teaching.
-This discipline is a practical measure - a test to check the psychomotor ability - running at maximum speed.
-Also, the discipline of sprint 100m put finds application in checking physical abilities, in certain police units with special duties and in army structures.
+Athletic discipline - high jump as an integral part of athletic pentathlon, is used in many faculties for the entrance exam, but also in athletics teaching.
+This discipline is a practical measure - a test to check the psychomotor ability - explosive force.
+Also, the discipline of high jump put finds application in checking physical abilities, in certain police units with special duties and in army structures.